wandb/docs/docs/guides/hosting/operator.md

 Use the W&B Kubernetes Operator to simplify deploying, administering, troubleshooting, and scaling your W&B Server deployments on Kubernetes.
 You can think of the operator as a smart assistant for your W&B instance.

 The W&B Server architecture and design continuously evolves to expand AI developer tooling capabilities, and to provide appropriate primitives for high performance, better scalability, and easier administration.
 That evolution applies to the compute services, relevant storage and the connectivity between them.
-To help facilitate continuos updates and improvements across deployment types, W&B users a Kubernetes operator.
+To help facilitate continuous updates and improvements across deployment types, W&B users a Kubernetes operator.

 :::info
 W&B uses the operator to deploy and manage Dedicated Cloud instances on AWS, GCP and Azure public clouds.